sigven/oncoEnrichR/index.md

 - Which protein complexes involve proteins in the query set?
 - Which subcellular compartments (nucleus, cytosol, plasma membrane etc) are dominant localizations for proteins in the query set?
+- Are genes in the query set preferentially expressed in specific human tissues or cell types, and which tissues/cell types are significantly enriched among the most highly expressed genes in the query set (Human Protein Atlas)?
 - Which protein-protein interactions are known within the query set?
 Are there interactions between members of the query set and other cancer-relevant proteins (e.g. proto-oncogenes, tumor-suppressors or